zderApfel/RoU/README.md

 During exploration or a raid, you can either play as yourself, or you can play as one of your mercenaries.

-### Passive Activites

-During an exploration phase where they're not doing anything, you can select a passive activity for a merc to do:

-* Weightlifting = 3% chance to increase Strength/Health.
-Requires a 1 day rest period
-* Target Practice = 3% chance to increase Shooting.
-Costs an amount of money to spend on ammunition
-* Cardio = 3% chance to increase Agility/Health.
-Requires a 1 day rest period
-* Casino = Chance to win or lose money.
-Scales with Charisma
-* Casino (cheating) = Higher chance to win money, but loss means getting [detained](#detained).
-Scales with Agility/Charisma
-* Theft = Chance to steal some extra items, but with a chance to be detained.
-Scales with Agility/Charisma.
-Requires a 1 day rest period
-* Scout = Can scout out a raid area for you to provide some basic details.
-Has a chance to result in death.
-Scales with Agility/Shooting.
-Requires a 1 day rest period

-### Specializations

-Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have a special ability that they can use in the field.

-* Surveillance Expert - Nearby hostiles can be seen through walls
-    Requires: N/A
-* Master Thief - Lockpicking is guaranteed, with a 20% chance to not consume the lockpick
-    Requires: Agility 14, Charisma 12
-* Martial Artist - Can parry melee weapons with your fists
-    Requires: Agility 16, Strength 14
-* Heavyweight - You resist 50% of BP damage BEFORE all other resistances
-    Requires: Strength 16, Health 14
-* Packrat - Doubled pocket inventory space
-    Requires: N/A
-* Infiltrator - Doesn't make noise when crouching
-    Requires: Agility 15
-* Hacker - Has a chance to bypass an electronic countermeasure without finding the passcode (keypads, computers, etc.)
-    Requires: N/A
-    Works only once per device

-## Hideout

-The Hideout serves as a hub for you to manage your mercs and plan your next move.

 ## Stats

 * Hit Points (HP) - Represents your health.
 When reaching zero, a calculation is made to determine if the mercenary dies or is rendered unconscious.
 (See [Unconscious](#unconscious))